AIM-Harvard/pyradiomics/docs/customization.rst

 - resampledPixelSpacing [None]: List of 3 floats (>= 0), sets the size of the voxel in (x, y, z) plane when resampling.
   A value of 0 is replaced with the spacing for that dimension as it is in the original (non-resampled) mask, thereby enabling only in-plane resampling, for example.
-- interpolator [sitkBSpline]: Simple ITK constant or string name thereof, sets interpolator to use for resampling.
+- interpolator [sitkBSpline]: SimpleITK constant or string name thereof, sets interpolator to use for resampling.
   Enumerated value, possible values:

     - sitkNearestNeighbor (= 1)